 SHRM’s guidance notes that staffing company markups on labor rates can reach as much as 60%.
 Here’s what a typical W-2 temp bill rate looks like broken down:

-That 3-8% net margin might look thin at first glance.
-But here's the difference: temp staffing generates recurring weekly revenue rather than lumpy one-time placement fees.
-A firm with 100 contractors billing $50/hr generates roughly $200,000 per week in revenue - and $6,000-$16,000 in weekly net profit.
-That recurring income stream is why many contingency shops eventually add a contract staffing division.
+Three to eight percent net margin sounds thin at first glance.
+But here’s the difference: temp staffing generates recurring weekly billings rather than lumpy one-time placement fees.
+One hundred contractors billing $50/hr generates roughly $200,000 per week in billings - and $6,000-$16,000 in weekly net profit.
+Recurring weekly income like this is why many contingency shops eventually add a contract staffing division.

 How Do Temp-to-Perm Conversion Fees Work?

-When an employer decides to bring a temporary worker on permanently, the staffing firm charges a conversion fee.
-This fee typically ranges from 10% to 20% of the candidate's first-year salary.
-In most cases, firms offer a credit for hours already billed - the longer the temp assignment ran, the lower the conversion fee.
-Consequently, most contracts specify that the conversion fee drops to zero after 480-720 hours worked (roughly 12-18 weeks of full-time work).
+Conversion fees for temp-to-perm placements typically run 10-20% of the hire’s first-year salary, with sliding credits applied for hours already billed during the temp assignment.
+The longer the assignment ran, the lower the conversion fee.
+Most contracts specify that the fee drops to zero after 480-720 hours worked (roughly 12-18 weeks of full-time work).

 Temp-to-perm is a particularly strong play for recruiters because it creates multiple revenue streams from the same placement.
 You earn the temp markup for weeks or months while the hiring company evaluates the worker, then collect a conversion fee when they bring them on permanently.
 Even with the hours-worked credit, the total revenue often exceeds what a straight contingency arrangement would have generated.